 Isothermal Titration Calorimetry

-JQ1/SGCBD01 (1 µm) was screened against a panel of 55 ligand receptors, ion channels and transports using an established and widely utilized commercial assay platform (ExpresSProfile; CEREP, Paris, FRANCE).
+PFi-1 (10 µm) was screened against a panel of 15 ligand receptors, ion channels and transports using an established and widely utilized commercial assay platform (ExpresSProfile; CEREP, Paris, FRANCE); <50% inhibition was observed.

 Alpha screen Assay

 All reagents were diluted in 50 mM HEPES, 100 mM NaCl, 0.1 % BSA, pH 7.4 supplemented with 0.05 % CHAPS and allowed to equilibrate to room temperature prior to addition to plates.
-A 24-point 1:2 serial dilution of the ligands was prepared over the range of 150–0 µM and 4 µl transferred to low-volume 384-well plates (ProxiPlateTM-384 Plus, PerkinElmer, USA), followed by 4 µl of HIS-tagged protein (BRD4(1), 250 nM, BRD4(2) and CREBBP, 2000 nM).
-Plates were sealed and incubated at room temperature for 30 minutes, before the addition of 4 µl of biotinylated peptide at equimolar concentration to the protein [peptide for BRD4(1) & BRD4(2): H4K5acK8acK12acK16ac, H-SGRGK(Ac)GGK(Ac)GLGK(Ac)GGAK(Ac)RHRK(Biotin)-OH; peptide for CREBBP: H3K36ac, Biotin-KSAPATGGVK(Ac)KPHRYRPGT-OH.
+A 24-point 1:2 serial dilution of the ligands was prepared over the range of 1500 µM and 4 µl transferred to low-volume 384-well plates (ProxiPlateTM-384 Plus, PerkinElmer, USA), followed by 4 µl of HIS-tagged protein (BRD4(1), 50 nM, BRD4(2), 50 nM).
+Plates were sealed and incubated at room temperature for 30 minutes, before the addition of 4 µl of biotinylated peptide at equimolar concentration to the protein [peptide for BETs H4K5acK8acK12acK16ac, H-SGRGK(Ac)GGK(Ac)GLGK(Ac)GGAK(Ac)RHRK(Biotin)-OH.
 Plates were sealed and incubated for a further 30 minutes, before the addition of 4 µl of streptavidin-coated donor beads (25 µg/ml) and 4 µl nickel chelate acceptor beads (25 µg/ml) under low light conditions.
 Plates were foil-sealed to protect from light, incubated at room temperature for 60 minutes and read on a PHERAstar FS plate reader (BMG Labtech, Germany) using an AlphaScreen 680 excitation/570 emission filter set.
 IC50 values were calculated in Prism 5 after normalization against corresponding DMSO controls and are given as the final concentration of compound in the 20 µl reaction volume.